ganrad/aks-aspnet-sqldb-rest/README.md

 ## A. Deploy an Azure SQL Server and Database
 **Approx. time to complete this section: 20 minutes**

 In this section, we will create an Azure SQL Server instance and create a database (`ClaimsDB`).
-This database will be used by the Claims API microservice to persist *Claims* records.
+This database will be used by the Claims API microservice to persist *Medical Claims* records.

 1. Login to the Azure Cloud Shell.